 Peru’s official currency is the New Peruvian Soles (PEN).
 US dollars are widely accepted in major cities and tourist areas, but you may get a bad exchange rate.
 It’s easy to exchange US dollars and Euros in banks and official ‘cambistas’ who are often standing outside of banks.
 Foreign credit and debit cards are also accepted at ATMs to withdraw local currency.

 Will my phone work and where can I access Wi-Fi?

 As long as your mobile phone is set up for international roaming, you should be able to connect to local networks, often with a hefty charge.
 You can buy pre-paid local SIM cards with credit for calls and data if your phone is unlocked.
-Wi-Fi is widely available in hotels, cafes and restaurants in the cities and tourist areas.
+Wi-Fi is widely available in hotels, cafes, and restaurants in the cities and tourist areas.
 In remote mountain and jungle regions, there is often no phone signal or Wi-Fi, so be prepared to be disconnected at certain parts of your trip.

-Voltage and plugs- will my appliances work?
+Voltage & Plugs - Will my appliances work?

 What is bimodal transport for Machu Picchu?

 During the rainy season (generally November to April), part of the rail route between Cusco and Machu Picchu is closed due to the landslide risk, so bimodal transport (bus and train) are used.
 During these times, passengers are transferred by bus from Wanchaq station in Cusco to Pachar station in the Sacred Valley, where they board the train for the journey to Machu Picchu (Aguas Calientes station).
 The bus is included in your ticket and all operated by the provider.
 In the dry season, direct train service is offered from Poroy Station (just outside Cusco) to Aguas Calientes.

 When is the best time of year to travel to Peru?